Last update

 Our society and economy consume large amounts of energy every day.
 In the face of global climate change, we need to ensure that most of this energy comes from sustainable sources.
 So, let's think today about the energy of tomorrow.

-The war in Ukraine, like the conflicts in the Middle East, has highlighted our dependence on international developments because of our mixed energy model.
+The war in Ukraine, like the conflicts in the Middle East, have shown our dependence on international developments because of our energy mix.

-In 2022, the disruption of Russian oil and gas supplies led to a price spike with the introduction of a price cap for all energy sources.
+In 2022, the disruption of Russian oil and gas supplies led to a price spike that was limited by the introduction of a price cap for all energy sources.
 This measure, which runs until 31 December this year, has helped households and businesses cope with these exceptional circumstances.

 Given that most energy prices have fallen in recent months, the vast majority of these caps will be abolished from 1 January 2025.
 However, we will maintain the electricity price caps until 2025, because the electricity purchases made during the crisis for several years will still have an impact on prices at that date.
 This will be achieved in a socially equitable way.